MERLIon-Challenge/merlion-ccs-2023/readme.md

 ## Contact
-Please send an e-mail to **merlion-challenge@gmail.com** or visit us at our website if you have any questions.
+Please contact Victoria at **merlion-challenge@gmail.com** or visit us at our website if you have any questions.